RomainGehrig/LauzHackDays-NodeExample/README.md

+# Prerequisites
+- [ ] A GitHub account
+- [ ] A Git client
+- [ ] A terminal and [`node/npm`](https://www.npmjs.com/get-npm) installed

 # An example server in written in Node
+Start by forking the repo to your own account.
+This way you can make changes to your own copy.

-Install by cloning the repo and then `npm install` to install the dependencies (only NodeJS for the moment)
+Then clone your _own_ repo locally with `git clone git@github.com:YourGithubAccount/WhereIsTheFood`.
+Go into the directory with `cd WhereIsTheFood` and install the dependencies with `npm install` (only NodeJS for the moment).

-Run the code with `npm start`
+You can now run the server with the command `npm start`.
+To stop the server, press `CTRL+C`.

 # Simple exercises:
-## Backend:
+## API:
 - [ ] Save the user/text sent by the frontend in the POST body, look for the TODO in `api.js`
 - [ ] Only return the last 10 comments in the API
 - [ ] Return a count of the total number of comments